cakmoel/Scriptlog/README.md

 2. Runs small scripts and systems without a lot of overhead.
 3. Provides a base speed for your personal weblog day to day.
 4. Emphasizing simplicity and security for blog software.

+## Disclaimer

+we have not finished yet, if you persist in using it, please be aware on your own risk.